 Idaho's Native Fish in Peril

-Bull trout are a native fish, found in the cold, clear lakes, rivers, and streams of the Pacific Northwest and Northern Rockies.
-Because Idaho has some of the coldest, cleanest mountain waters, Idaho represents a stronghold for this species.
+Bull trout are a native fish found in the cold, clear lakes, rivers, and streams of the Pacific Northwest and Northern Rockies.
+Because Idaho has some of the coldest and cleanest mountain waters, Idaho represents a stronghold for this species.
 Even so, bull trout have been eliminated from 60% of their historic range.